Create an exam

 You can click on any question’s name to open it in a new window.
 This is useful to verify that the question contains content that you find relevant before including it in your exam.

-Click the plus icon on one of the question results to add it to your exam.
+Click the plus icon on one of the question results to add it to your exam - this returns you to the main Questions page where you can rearrange your questions.

-You can drag and drop questions in the list on the left to reorder them.
+You can drag and drop questions in the list to reorder them.

 Once you’re happy with your exam, why not publish it the public database so others can use it?
 Before you can publish an exam, you must fill out the metadata fields so others can find it easily: